 The cheesecake was paired with a Cheese Foam Matcha Tea (¥450).
 Looks nice from the photo, doesn’t it?
 Well, both were quite ordinary.
 No addiction here.
 I should have ordered a second Blue Seal Ice Cream instead.
 Haiz!

 Alright.
 We’ve come to the end of Day 1.
+Stay tuned to Day 2 of my Okinawa travel.
 Did you enjoy the story?
 Share this with your friends if you do – that’ll motivate me to write faster. :P

 Love what you’ve read?
 If you like to get notified of newly-published beauty reviews and travel stories, just click the button below to subscribe.
 I’ll even give you some free and exclusive stuff.
 See you there!